 What is cogeneration?

 Cogeneration is the combined process of producing electricity and heat.
-In traditional thermoelectric plants, only a part of the energy contained in the fuel is converted into electricity.
-The remaining part, about 60%, is dispersed in the form of heat.
+In traditional thermoelectric plants, only part of the energy contained in the fuel is converted into electricity.
+The remaining part, around 60 per cent, is lost in the form of heat.

 In a cogeneration plant, this heat is recovered and used in industrial or civil processes (e.g. district heating).

-Cogeneration plants improve efficiency in the production of electricity, reduce the consumption of primary energy (fuel) and consequently reduce the emission of pollutants into the environment.
+Cogeneration plants improve efficiency in the production of electricity, reducing the consumption of primary energy (fuel) and consequently reduce the emission of pollutants while respecting the environment.

-Since 2014, the Biassono cogeneration plant has generated approximately 10 GWh of electricity a year and fully uses the heat it generates (e.g. sanitary water, cold room defrosting, cooking, pasteurization, etc.).
+Since 2014, the Biassono cogeneration plant generates approximately 10 GWh of electricity a year and fully uses the thermal energy it generates (e.g. domestic water, defrosting of cold rooms, cooking, pasteurisation, etc.).

 Since 2016, a high-efficiency cogeneration power plant has also been operating at the Villasanta plant.
-In fact, Rovagnati produces both electricity, which is essential to meet the needs of the Villasanta plant, and thermal energy.
-Today, the Arcore and Felino locations are equipped with the same plants.
+In fact, Rovagnati produces both electrical energy, which is essential to meet the needs of the Villasanta plant, and thermal energy.
+Today, the Arcore, Felino and Sala Baganza locations are equipped with the same plants.